fmaguire/mag_sim_paper/manuscript.md

 #### Genomic Islands

-GIs were poorly assembled and correctly binned across methods (Fig. @fig:gis).
+GIs were poorly assembled and binned across methods (Fig. @fig:gis).
 Unlike for plasmids, the performance of different methods was generally less variable, with no clear best-performing method.
 Assembly of GIs with >50% coverage was consistently poor (37.8-44.1%) with metaSPAdes outperforming the other two assembly approaches.
 For the CONCOCT and maxbin2 binning tools, all GIs that were assembled were assigned to a bin, although the proportion of binned GIs that were correctly binned was lower than for DASTool and MetaBAT2.